amywatt/BiostatsAIDS/FinalReport.md

 Figure 3: Survival curve and cumulative hazard curve of patient population.

-The individual covariates txgrp, karnof, cd4, and strat2 have significant correlation coefficients (Table 1).
-The order of covariates in order of most to least significant is karnof, cd4, txgrp, strat2, age, ivdrug, prior zdv, sex, hemophil and raceth.
+The individual covariates txgrp, karnof, cd4, and strat2 have significant coefficient estimates (Table 1A, Table 1B).
+The order of covariates in order of most to least significant is karnof, cd4, txgrp, strat2, age, ivdrug, prior zdv, sex, hemophil and raceth categorical variables.
 Because strat2 conveys very similar information to cd4, I will only use cd4 because it is more significant.
 The survival probabilities of patients differ across all variables (txgrp, karnof, cd4).
 When treatment is the variable, the complimentary log log curves clearly do not cross, indication proportional hazards.
 When Karnofsky score is the variable, scores of 90 and 100 overlap a bit, but are essentially the same curve (and the confidence intervals are very large and overlapping), so proportional hazards holds.
 When CD4 is the variable, the curves for the higher categories have some overlap, but once again have extremely large and overlapping confidence intervals, so we can assume proportional hazards (Figure 4).

 ```